mech-pig/bob/README.md

 ## Usage

-### Create a factory
+### Create a builder
-A factory is created by providing a function that is used to generate a default instance.
+A builder is created by providing a function that is used to generate a default instance.

 ```go
 type User struct {